anandnandagiri/MyPOC/ReadMe/LinuxRapberryPI_DynamicDNS.md

 #### Raspberry PI Configure Headless
 This help connect using putty remotely without keyboard/monitor only power cable will be connected.
 Follow below setup
-* Assuming you have already
+* Assuming Raspberry PI already working as expected
-* Disconnect Raspberry PI
+* Power Off Rasberry PI and Remove SSD
+* In SSD
 * create ssh file on Raspberry